johno/pixyll/_posts/2022-01-20-sole_proprietorship_examples.md

 ## What is a Sole Proprietorship?

-Here’s most technical definition of a Sole proprietorship we could find:
+Here’s the most technical definition of a Sole proprietorship we could find:

 _An unincorporated business with one owner who is fully liable and receives all the profits._

+The rest of this article is a breakdown of the different aspects that make up a Sole Proprietorships.

 A Sole Proprietorship is the simplest business entity you can run because there is no registration process or special tax regulations.
 In fact, it’s not really a business entity at all.

 By being the “sole” provider of all the services, **You** are the business.

 You will most likely be acting as an independent contractor or running a small-scale business.
 Businesses like these exist in almost every industry.
-Most side-hustles are actually classified as Sole Proprietorships.
+Chances are that whatever you imagine when you think of side hustles can actually be classified as Sole Proprietorship.

 ### Registration